In the Philippines I have been to the island of Palawan. I went there with some friends last November and it was

 The Jessabels are a family business and the family name of the crew is Bozar.

-Never ever trust your life with these people because they don't have any regard for safety. almost 9 years ago how you so sure Ian,,, the they don't have any regard for safety?
+Never ever trust your life with these people because they don't have any regard for safety. over 9 years ago how you so sure Ian,,, the they don't have any regard for safety?
 Anywhere, somewhere accident could be happen...
 You already old you should know that...
 I know is your job...
 But can you write it down,, do i believe you?
 Because you are not a passenger ,,, how do you know this?
 Or you just make your own history?
 I don't care that family or their business they are not belong us...
 But i want to make cleared with you...How do you know laughing and drunk? you drink with them or you was there?